 The quality assurance specialist was interviewed using a standard interview instrument.
-She responded to questions regarding how SCLARC is organized to conduct Title 17 monitoring reviews, verification of provider qualifications, resource development activities, special incident reporting, and QA activities where there is no regulatory requirement.
+She responded to questions regarding how SCLARC is organized to conduct Title 17 monitoring reviews, verification of provider qualifications, updates to resource development and training activities, special incident reporting, and QA activities where there is no regulatory requirement.